 A cat might yowl if she’s hurting.
 Since cats instinctively hide their pain, almost anything could be causing it, including arthritis, an injury or an illness.
 “You want to rule out medical (causes), so have your vet do a full physical, including looking at bloodwork to make sure there’s nothing abnormal and checking for pain,” says Dr. Karsten, who adds that hyperthyroidism may cause irritability, which manifests in cat yowling.

-If your cat is older, cognitive dysfunction (aka cat dementia) can cause yowling.
+If your cat is older, cognitive dysfunction (aka cat dementia) could be behind all those cat yowling sounds.
 Your vet can examine your cat to determine if this might be the cause.
 “They start to not really understand what’s going on and then they start to vocalize,” Dr. Karsten says.
 “A lot of times, the yowling seems to happen at nighttime.
 You can try feeding them a highly digestible meal before bed so they’re not hungry, create a relaxing area for them at night, and increase environmental enrichment throughout the day so they’re tired at night.”

 “If nothing seems medically abnormal and it’s a younger animal, it could be some sort of behavioral issue going on,” Dr. Karsten says.
 “Keep a log of all your cat’s activities.
 Journal when the yowling happens and try to link it to something, some sort of trigger.”
 For instance, if you’ve had any changes in the household, like a new baby, a new housemate, or a recent move or divorce, your cat might be yowling out of stress or anxiety.
 If your cat is always yowling next to the same window, for example, maybe a stray cat outside is coming around and upsetting her.

-If your cat’s yowling becomes bad enough that it’s affecting your cat’s quality of life (or yours!), and you can’t identify a trigger, ask your vet for a referral to a board-certified veterinary behaviorist, who might be able to figure out the root cause of the yowling and help you work with your cat to resolve it.
+If all that cat yowling becomes bad enough that it’s affecting your cat’s quality of life (or yours!), and you can’t identify a trigger, ask your vet for a referral to a board-certified veterinary behaviorist, who might be able to figure out the root cause of the yowling and help you work with your cat to resolve it.

 Tell us: Have you ever dealt with cat yowling before?
 Why was your cat yowling and how did you solve the issue at play?